maglietti/QB-OrderTrackingGuide/createProducts.md

 ![](assets/images/image-5.png)
 1. Name the table: _Products_
 2. A single record is called a: _Product_
-3. Select an icon to represent your table - we chose the first suggested icon
+3. Select an icon to represent your table — we chose the first suggested icon
 4. Provide a description: _List of products we sell_
 5. Click the **Create** button

 Great!
 Creating the table is the first half of the configuration process.
 Next, add fields to the table and identify what kind of data they store.
-Remember, fieled names are like the column headers in a spreadsheet.
+Remember, field names are like the column headers in a spreadsheet.
 We'll add the fields based on what we observed in Drew's spreadsheet.

 ![](assets/images/image-6.png)